Kinleytenzin12/Data-Analysis-with-R-Specialization/README.md

-# Data-Analysis-with-R-Specialization
+# Data-Analysis-with-R-Specialization by Duke University
-Master Data Analysis with R conducted by Duke Univeristy at Cousera Platform
+Master Data Analysis with R. Statistical mastery of data analysis including basic data visualization, statistical testing and inference, and linear modeling